pink-gorilla/goldly/README.md

 This option is mainly there for development of goldly.
 For regular use, the long compile-times are not really sensible.

-Please see `bb tasks` for all available options.

 ```
 cd goldly-test